EsRun/docker_ngnix_react-cra/README.md

 # Getting Started with Nginx and React with Docker

-## Description
+### Description

-This repository provides basic installation files to install ngnix and react using docker.
+> This repository provides basic installation files to install ngnix and react using docker.

-### Step 1
+## Install

-docker build -f Dockerfile-pord -t docker-nginx-react
+1. docker build -f Dockerfile-pord -t docker-nginx-react

-### Step 2

-docker run -it -p 80:80 docker-nginx-react
+2. docker run -it -p 80:80 docker-nginx-react